 Literacy and numeracy remain our academic focus at Bright P-12 College.
 Core subject areas of Science and Humanities (Geography and History) remain key to further develop numeracy and literacy, but also as valuable learning opportunities in themselves.
 The College also values Physical Education & Health as well as Arts, Music and Technology.
-The College has a compulsory language program offering Japanese and German in Year 7 through to 9, with the option of Indigenous Language from Year 9.
+The College has a compulsory language program offering Japanese and German in Year 7 through to 9, with the option of Aboriginal Languages from Year 9.

 Within these subjects, teaching and learning will incorporate personal, social and interdisciplinary skills.